Selecting the Most Rewarding Clients

 We have been doing a similar exercise over the past few weeks as we pivot Back Azimuth from a software and consulting company to a solution company.
 In the original article I tell the story on how we developed the original “Client Acceptance” criteria for our best clients.
 That criteria is the main reason that Back Azimuth is not a large company.
 I did not want the drama and we turned down or have referred a lot of projects that would be great money but would be painful to complete.

-Our criteria for the perfect client…. they are summed them up in exactly the following order.
+Our criteria for the perfect client…. are summed up in exactly the following order.

 1. The project must be intellectually stimulating